 The 'across down across' data is the motion part of the decoding and the 'Hard' is the feeling part of the decode.
-The motion you write is essentially the feeling path the pen took you on when you created the Ideogram.
+The motion you write is essentially the feeling path the pen took you on when you drew it.
 In the case of this example - I felt the pen went across, down then back across.

-To decode the feeling part of the Ideogram - I internally ask myself 'what this feels like to touch' - I wrote 'hard'.
-Generally the feeling component in stage 1 ideograms will be more often one of these very basic impressions;
+When I internally ask myself 'what this feels like to touch' - I wrote 'hard'.
+Generally the feeling component in stage 1 ideograms will be one of these impressions;